jasonpraful/sevenrooms/README.md

 This is a simple program to allow you to fetch and get notified when a booking is available for a room/table at your favourite hotel which is being servced by the sevenrooms api.

-I dedicate this project to all my fellow nerds who spend hours refreshing to check for a table availability at their favourite hotel.
-I personally struggled finding a table which forced me to build this program.

 Getting this up and running is super simple

 ##  Configuration Steps